wein.plus

 Château de Cruzeau

-The winery is located in the commune of Saint-Médard-d'Eyrans in Pessac-Léognan in the French region of Graves(Bordeaux) and was founded in the 17th century by the lawyer Jacques de Cruzeau.
+The estate is located in the commune of Saint-Médard-d'Eyrans in Pessac-Léognan in the French region of Graves(Bordeaux) and was founded in the 17th century by the lawyer Jacques de Cruzeau.
 The castle was built in 1912.
-After an eventful history with several changes of ownership, it was acquired by André Lurton in 1973.
-He had the buildings, which had been destroyed by storms shortly before, renovated and the vineyards completely replanted.
-The vineyards cover a total of 97 hectares of vineyards on south-facing gravel soils, of which 70 hectares are planted with the red wine varieties Cabernet Sauvignon (55%), Merlot (43%) and Cabernet Franc (2%), and 27 hectares with the white wine variety Sauvignon Blanc (100%).
-The long-lasting red wine matures for 12 months, the long-lasting white wine for 10 months in about one third new barrique barrels.
+After a chequered history with several changes of ownership, it was acquired by André Lurton (1924-2019) in 1973.
+He had the buildings, which had been destroyed by storms, renovated and the vineyards completely replanted.
+The vineyards cover a total of 97 hectares of south-facing gravel soils, of which 70 hectares are planted with the red wine varieties Cabernet Sauvignon, Merlot and Cabernet Franc, and 27 hectares with the white wine variety Sauvignon Blanc.
+The long-lasting red wine matures for 12 months, the long-lasting white wine for 10 months in barrique barrels, one third of which are new.

 Voices of our members